stellarshenson/cookiecutter-data-science/docs/docs/stellars-philosophy.md

 This avoids conflicts with common package names and makes project code immediately recognizable.

+> [!NOTE]
+> You can rename the module folder to anything you prefer.
+The `lib_` prefix just makes it easy to spot your project code at a glance.

 ### 3. Local Environment by Default

 **Upstream**: Conda environments always global.
 Virtualenv uses virtualenvwrapper.